RTEMS/rtems-docs/shell/file_and_directory.rst

 the byte count, or the iteration count times the number of bytes required by the format if the byte count is not specified.

-The input is manipulated in “blocks”, where a block is defined as the largest amount of data specified by any format string.
-Format strings interpreting less than an input block’s worth of data, whose last format unit both interprets some number of bytes and does not have a specified iteration count, have the iteration count incremented until the entire input block has been processed or there is not enough
+The input is manipulated in "blocks", where a block is defined as the largest amount of data specified by any format string.
+Format strings interpreting less than an input block's worth of data, whose last format unit both interprets some number of bytes and does not have a specified iteration count, have the iteration count incremented until the entire input block has been processed or there is not enough